leonfullxr/PDF-WEB-AI-Assistant/README.md

     - Open your web browser and navigate to the URL provided by Streamlit (typically `http://localhost:8501`).
     - Use the sidebar to input URLs or upload a PDF.
     - Use the query interface to ask questions about the processed data or summarize a PDF.

-## Detailed Code Structure

-### `main.py`

-The main entry point for the application.
-Sets up the Streamlit interface and integrates the different components.

-### `settings.py`

-Contains the Streamlit setup configurations, including page title, layout, and sidebar initial state.

-### `url_processing.py`

-Handles the URL input, loading, processing, and embedding.

-### `pdf_processing.py`

-Handles the PDF upload, text extraction, processing, and embedding.

-### `query_interface.py`

-Manages the query interface where users can ask questions about the processed URLs and PDFs.

-### `requirements.txt`

-Lists all the necessary Python packages required to run the application.

 ---

 Feel free to customize the repository URL and any other details specific to your project setup.